sbenstewart/scala-la-la-la-la-la-la/README.md

 $scala -cp jfugue-5.0.9.jar code.scala
 ```

 And.
-There is one more even easier way to access the audio.
-Just click on [this link.](audio.mp3)
+There is one more even easier way to access the [audio](audio.mp3).

 ## Why this ?